 Forward Collision Avoidance Related Problems of the 2021 Honda Ridgeline

 Table 1 shows three common forward collision avoidance related problems of the 2021 Honda Ridgeline.
 The number one most common problem is related to the warnings (five problems).
-The second most common problem is related to the automatic emergency braking (three problems).
+The second most common problem is related to the adaptive cruise control (three problems).

 Table 1.
 Forward Collision Avoidance related problems of Honda Ridgeline